lukasheide/Covid-Forecasting-Tool/README.md

 by using a so-called meta learner.
 This meta learner would be trained to combine intelligently combine the predictions of the other models by, for example, considering the strengths and weaknesses of the other models in certain situations.
-If, for example, one model perform rather poorly in certain situations, e.g. the beginning of a new wave, then the meta learner could learn to adjust the weights in such situations.
+If, for example, one model performs rather poorly in certain situations, e.g. the beginning of a new wave, then the meta learner could learn to adjust the weights in such situations.
 This offers interesting opportunities for future investigation but was out of scope of